ryraut/arousal-waves/README.md

 Add files in "supporting_files" to path

-Begin with HCP_physio_phase_mapping.m, which outputs the phase-locking value result as well as intermediate files to use in other scripts (e.g., coherence_spectra.m)
+Begin with physio_phase_mapping.m, which outputs the phase-locking value result as well as intermediate files to use in other scripts (e.g., coherence_spectra.m)

 **Please direct any questions to ryanvraut@gmail.com**